EJEunjiyaz/django-polls/README.md

 Kasetsart University

+## Django Polls Application

+Web application from the Django Tutorial project where users can vote on polls.

+## Requirements

+This project requires:

+* Python 3.6 or newer
+* Django 2.1.2 or newer
+* other Python modules as in [requirements.txt](requirements.txt)

+## How to Run

+1.
+2.

 ## Developing Tools

 This project use Django Web Framework.
 Some language you might need to know are Python, HTML, and CSS.